 Furthermore, U.S. Bank ranks impressively on the national scale when it comes to its specialty options for students and seniors, demographics which some major banks do not cater to in any special way.
 However, for the rest of the general public, the ease and accessibility of an account with U.S. Bank might not outweigh the bank’s main drawback: its near-unavoidable monthly account fees.

 U.S. Bank’s primary selling point might be its inclusionary tactics: if you’d most prefer to keep all your finances contained to one bank, U.S. Bank is the place for you.
-The bank separates its checking accounts by benefits and inclusions by a metric of silver, gold, platinum and premium, each of which has an opening minimum deposit of $25.
-Essentially, if you’re looking for a range of viable account option for your wealth, U.S. Bank has you covered.
+In fact, the bank has checking accounts, savings accounts, CDs, retirement accounts, wealth management accounts and more.

 What to Know About Wells Fargo

 Almost anywhere you go in the U.S., odds are you can stop by Wells Fargo when you get there.
-The third-largest bank in America boasts more than 6,000 physical branches and 13,000 ATMs scattered across 40 states.
+The third-largest bank in America boasts more than 8,000 physical branches and thousands of ATMs scattered across 37 states.
 It’s buttressed by a highly rated app for Apple and Android devices.
 It also excels with easy-to-use online information with an easily navigable website.

 Wells Fargo is also at the top of its game in terms of consumer options.
-It has an impressive array of account options: you can take your pick from two savings accounts, three CD types, five checking accounts and a handful of different IRAs.
+It has an impressive array of account options: you can take your pick from two savings accounts, two CD types, four checking accounts and a handful of different IRAs.
 For those looking to localize their assets to one domain, Wells Fargo has you covered there, too.
-Finding the right account for your particular financial situation is key to reaping the best benefits of a Wells Fargo bank account—including incurring savings.
+Finding the right account for your particular financial situation is key to reaping the best benefits of a Wells Fargo bank account – including incurring savings.
 Among its many distinctive draws, Wells Fargo offers a Teen Checking aimed at educating kids and adolescents on money management.

 Unfortunately, for all of its benefits, Wells Fargo accounts don’t have particularly good interest rates.
 This is a major detriment big bank customers face.
 Since these big banks have to keep up with the costs of maintaining thousands of physical locations, they often can’t afford to the best rates out there.
-For starters, Wells Fargo’s basic Way2Save® Savings account only earns at a 0.01% APY.
-Admittedly, this number is fairly standard for big banks, but you can find much better rates with high-yield checking accounts—specifically with the best online banks.
+For starters, Wells Fargo’s basic Way2Save® Savings account earns at a 0.15% APY.
+Admittedly, this number is slightly better than other big banks, but you can find much better rates with high-yield accounts especially at online banks.

 U.S. Bank vs. Wells Fargo: Bank Accounts